tbergman/app/README.md

 ```
 * ~`link` - A link to another view~ This is now a `single_select` type with one `choices.type` set to `link`

+#### Reset a conversation

+Used in claim and onboarding.

+`POST /chat/reset`

+#### Edit the last message from current user

+On the next `GET /messages`, the backend serves messages which let the user edit their last answer.

+`POST /chat/edit`

+Example:

+Hedvig: What's your name?
+User: Kirderf
+Hedvig: Hey Kirderf, where do you live?
+`User clicks edit`
+Hedvig: Ok, everyone makes mistakes.
+What's you name?
+User: Fredrik
+Hedvig: Ok Fredrik, where do you live?

 #### Chat flow example

 GET /messages